tueimage/essential-skills/numpy-scipy-matplotlib.md

 ---

-### SciPy
+## SciPy

 SciPy is the final library we are going to discuss in this chapter, but this time we will let you read the documentation on this package yourself.
 You will need this for the exercises at the end, but you may also need it for a project.
 The documentation can be found [here](https://scipy.org/docs.html).

 SciPy has a number of sub-libraries for statistics, optimization, interpolation, some more linear algebra, and image analysis.
 We are going to focus on the latter one, which is called `scipy.ndimage` and adds support for N-dimensional images: images of dimensions two and up.
 However, the other sub-libaries may also be relevant and useful in your own projects.

 Let's look at an example in the SciPy documentation: the `scipy.ndimage.median_filter()` function.
 The median filter replaces each pixel in an image with the median of its neighborhood.
-If we look at the documentation, we find out that the *prototype* of this function is
+If we look at the documentation, we find out that the *prototype* of this function is:

 ```python
 scipy.ndimage.median_filter(input, size=None, footprint=None, output=None, mode='reflect', cval=0.0, origin=0)
 ```

-The function has one obligatory argument named `input`.
-Below the prototype, we can find that this parameter should be an input array.
+The function has one mandatory argument named `input`.
+Below the prototype specification, we can find that this parameter is the input array, i.e. the input image that needs to be filtered with a median filter.
 Next, we find that there are optional argument for `size`, `footprint`, `output`,  `mode`, `cval`, and `origin`.
 Note that the documentation explicitly states to define either the `size` or the `footprint`.

 ---